ContactLaurie Hamre Center for Health & Wellness

 Press 2: Talk to Someone Now

-Press 2 is a free, 24/7 telephone counseling service with a licensed mental health counselor.
+Press 2 is a free, 24/7 telephone crisis response service with a trained and experienced call taker at ProtoCall Services.
 You can call Press 2 from anywhere in the world and for a wide range of concerns from routine support to mental health emergencies.
 Some concerns include, but are not limited to: anxiety and depression, situational stress, suicidal ideation, grief and loss, family concern, difficulty sleeping, and relationship distress.

 Deaf, Hard of Hearing or Speech Limited Callers can access these numbers through MN Relay 711.